 Understanding Outpatient Rehab

 First, it is important to clarify what outpatient rehab is.
 Some specifics make outpatient rehab different when compared to other treatments.
-First, unlike inpatient rehab, which requires an individual to stay within a facility during treatment, outpatient rehab allows patients to receive treatment while living at home.
+First, unlike inpatient rehab, which requires an individual to stay within a facility during treatment, outpatient programs allow patients to receive treatment while living at home.

 This model is built around therapy sessions you can attend during part of the day (or evening) while maintaining your regular life responsibilities.
-Each drug and alcohol rehab facility can have a slightly different format for outpatient therapy, such as set days during the week or a required number of hours per week that can be modified around work schedules or other responsibilities.
+Each recovery facility can have a slightly different format for outpatient therapy, such as set days during the week or a required number of hours per week that can be modified around work schedules or other responsibilities.

 Types of Outpatient Treatment

-It is also important to distinguish between two kinds of outpatient rehab.
-The first is outpatient rehab,” which can also be called general or regular outpatient programs (OP).
-These terms all refer to the same thing.
-Secondly, there is an intensive outpatient program (IOP), an outpatient rehab.
+It is also important to distinguish between two levels of outpatient rehab.
+The first are general outpatient programs, which can also be called general or regular outpatient programs (OPs) as mentioned above.
+Then, there are intensive outpatient programs (IOPs), which are a higher-level of care than traditional outpatient services while still allowing you to maintain your daily life.

 All these treatments fall under the umbrella of outpatient rehab, but what makes them distinct is the required level and frequency of treatment.
 In the case of intensive outpatient programs, patients often transition from residential treatment, where the recovery process begins with detox and 24/7 medical assistance to care for patients who may experience dangerous withdrawal symptoms.